EducationShinyAppTeam/Style_Guide/README.md

 #    Code version: <code version>
 #    Availability: <where it's located>
 #-----------------------------------------------------------------------------------------
-[reused code then follows]
+# [reused code then follows]
+# ...

-[last line of reused code]
+# [last line of reused code]
 #End of <author>'s code-------------------------------------------------------------------
 ```

 ### `R` Packages

-If you made use of any packages in `R`, then you need to add these to
+If you made use of any packages in `R`, then you will need to add these
-the Reference subsection.
+to the Reference subsection.
 Fortunately, there is a built-in tool that
 will help you: the `citation` function.
 In R (RStudio) simply type
 `citation("packageName")` and you’ll get the appropriate citation
 information for the package you used.
 For example,